Snackmonger/diakritikos/README.md

 Some letters can accept multiple diacritics, but most not.
 Sometimes a diacritic is only found on one letter, so it might piggyback off of another symbol if it doesn't conflict.

-In general, the symbols are:
+In Latin text, the symbols are:

 ```
     /   Acute accent